 Hello!
-My name is Nick Birkhimer, and I am currently serving as one of the Career Mentors at the NDSU Career Center.
+My name is Nick Birkhimer, and I am currently serving as one of the Career Mentors at the NDSU Career and Advising Center.
 Most people aren’t entirely sure what that means, so I did a little Q&A session to help define my job and responsibilities a bit more:

 What are some of your responsibilities as a Career Mentor?